Disability Services & Programs

 SHFPACT aims to support positive sexual health and reproductive health choices for people with disabilities by strengthen preventative approaches.

-SHFPACT encourages a partnership approach which invites parents, carers and/or workers to be involved, so that new knowledge can be reinforced in the home and school environment.
-The program supports teachers & STAs by providing professional development opportunities, curriculum support and access to resources and tools designed to educate young people with disabilities in areas of sexual and reproductive health.
+SHFPACT encourages a partnership approach which invites parents, carers and/or educators to be involved, so that new knowledge can be reinforced in the home and school environment.
+The program supports teachers & education assistants by providing professional development opportunities, curriculum support and access to resources and tools designed to educate young people with disabilities in areas of sexual and reproductive health.

-The new Family, Friends and Lovers program will be a train-the-worker capacity building training program.
+The new Family, Friends and Relationships program will be a train-the-worker capacity building training program.
 Topics include feeling good about yourself, body awareness, rules about touching, friendships and moving into relationships, sexual identity, internet safety and staying safe in relationships.
 Registrations are essential.
+More Details > >

 Support for Parents & Carers